 22. SEE ICONIC TEMPLE OF PHILAE

 The Philae Temple was originally called the Temple of Isis.
-It stood on the island of Philae in Lake Nasser, but because of the flooding it was relocated to nearby Agilkai island in 1970s.
+It stood on the island of Philae in Lake Nasser, but because of the flooding, it was relocated to nearby Agilkai island in the 1970s.

-The Philae Temple is one of the most impressive ancient Egyptian temple located on a tiny island in magical Lake Nasser with breathtaking scenery.
+The Philae Temple is one of the most impressive ancient Egyptian temples located on a tiny island in magical Lake Nasser with breathtaking scenery.